jesusmah/refarch-cloudnative-wfd-appetizer/README.md

 3. [Setup Eureka on Bluemix](https://github.com/ibm-cloud-architecture/microservices-netflix-eureka#run-the-application-component-on-bluemix).

-4. Create a user-provided service for Eureka so the services running in Cloud Foundry can bind to it:
+4. Create a user-provided service for Eureka, so the services running in Cloud Foundry can bind to it:

     ```
     cf create-user-provided-service eureka-service-discovery -p "{\"uri\": \"http://{eureka-host}/eureka/\"}"
     ```

-4. Start the application in a Cloud Foundry runtime on IBM Bluemix.
+5. Start the application in a Cloud Foundry runtime on IBM Bluemix.

   The following commands push the service code to Bluemix and creates a Cloud Foundry application.
 It then sets the desired Spring Boot profile for the application to configure itself correctly, as well as binds the user-provided service with the Eureka endpoint information.
 Finally, it restages the application code to ensure it receives all the configuration changes and then starts the application.

   _NOTE_: There is no need for a port in the Eureka parameter, as the Container Group running Eureka is listening on port 80 (the default HTTP port) and will forward to the necessary port of 8761 that Eureka is listening on.

     ```
     cf push -p build/libs/wfd-appetizer-0.0.1-SNAPSHOT.jar -d mybluemix.net -n wfd-appetizer-{your-bluemix-user-id} --no-start